 7. Request feedback

-By asking for feedback from all stakeholders in your business, you can ensure sure that there are no stones left unturned in your business continuity plan.
-It is important that your plan is comprehensive and takes into consideration all possible risks.
+By asking for feedback from all stakeholders in your business, you can ensure that there are no stones left unturned in your business continuity plan.

-A business interruption plan using the BCP example can help your business survive an emergency.
-Understanding your stakeholders, the risks that make your business vulnerable, and how to minimise those risks will help protect your brand, increase employee safety, and reduce financial losses.
+Understanding the risks that make your business vulnerable can help to minimise those risks.
 A missed vulnerability or a non-working solution can lead to a larger crisis, for which there is no continuity plan or recovery plan.

 Another important feature of your business continuity plan is outlining how you will get your business back up and running.
 Prioritise what needs to be done, what resources will be required, and create an outline of the steps needed to help you get there.